mgray35/VueJsTraining/src/adv-intro/lecture.md

 3. Open in browser
 4. Change input field
 5. Message will retrieve the updated message
-6. Open debug console, run `app.$data.message = "VueJS rocks!"`
-7. Message will also update to reflect changes
+6. Message will also update to reflect changes

 ---